pauljxtan/frost/README.md

 # frost

 A logical inference engine based on [backward chaining](https://en.wikipedia.org/wiki/Backward_chaining) that can be extended to applications like [situation calculus](https://en.wikipedia.org/wiki/Situation_calculus) or the [General Problem Solver](https://en.wikipedia.org/wiki/General_Problem_Solver) developed by Simon, Shaw and Newell.
-Essentially, a simplified and naive variant of Prolog.
+Essentially, a simplified and naive variant of Prolog that can be integrated into Elixir applications.

 ## Components